All Episodes

 I think it's 150.

-I'm just I'm just trying to get it right.
+I'm just trying to get it right.

 I just don't remember.

-Fox and Friends did a show.
+Fox and friends did a show.

-Ainsley is actually organizing.
+Ainsley is actually organizing it.

 I saw that.